patching...

 The Nigerian couple had a daughter at Woodwinds four years ago and recently returned to Minnesota for the birth of their third child.

-Woodwinds Health Campus often draws pregnant mothers from outside Woodbury to its renowned birth center.
+often draws to its renowned birth center.

 One family’s trip, however, was a little farther.